jfrog/jfrog-cli-plugins/rt-fs/README.md

 # rt-fs

 ## About this plugin
 This plugin executes file system commands in Artifactory.
-It designed to mimic the functionality of the Linux/Unix 'ls' and 'cat' commands.
+It is designed to mimic the functionality of the Linux/Unix 'ls' and 'cat' commands.

 ## Installation with JFrog CLI
 Installing the latest version: